Blogs

 If you are not sure how ready you may be to start your center of excellence, contact us.
 We will work with you to thoughtfully plan, assess and make sure that you have everything in place to launch your transformation around data furnishing.

-Call us, or you can attend our upcoming webinar series (March 7 and March 22, both 2pm ET) to learn how to make your furnishing and disputes operations run effectively, efficiently and compliantly.
-Consumer reporting and disputes experts, Michelle Macartney and Dianna Cooper will share the trends that work in the industry.
-Also, they’ll show how to get started on a journey to your own best-in-class program for centralized credit furnishing with elements such as team selection, controls, centralization and building a center of excellence.
+Call us, or view our webinar series to learn how to make your furnishing and disputes operations run effectively, efficiently and compliantly.
+Consumer reporting and disputes experts, Michelle Macartney and Dianna Cooper (former Bridgeforce consultant) share the trends that work in the industry.
+Also, they show how to get started on a journey to your own best-in-class program for centralized credit furnishing with elements such as team selection, controls, centralization and building a center of excellence.

 Have a question about this article?